JagsJulia/Jags.jl/README.md

 For more info on Jags, please go to <http://mcmc-jags.sourceforge.net>.

-Development work will happen in Master.
+Development work will happen in the master branch.
 Tagged branches on Github will be labeled as Jags-jx.x-vx.x.x

 ## Usage

 This version of the package assumes that Jags is installed and the jags binary is on $PATH.

 Parameters to Jagsmodel() and jags() have been updated and are not fully compatible with Jags v0.0.3.

+In version 0.0.4 Jagsmodel does require data, init and monitor keyword parameters to be present (see 'To do' below).

 ## Dependencies